Skyhawk Therapeutics stock

 Frequently asked questions

-Is Skyhawk Therapeutics still a private company?
+Is Skyhawk Therapeutics a public or private company?

 What is Skyhawk Therapeutics's valuation?

 Skyhawk Therapeutics's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 Can I sell my Skyhawk Therapeutics stock?